Tyrrell 025

-The Tyrrell 025 was the car the Tyrrell Formula One team used to compete in the 1997 Formula One season.
-It was driven by Mika Salo, who was in his third season with the team, and Jos Verstappen, who moved from Footwork.
+The Tyrrell 025 was the car with which the Tyrrell team competed in the 1997 Formula One World Championship.
+It was driven by Finn Mika Salo, who was in his third season with the team, and Dutchman Jos Verstappen, who moved from Footwork.

 Development

 The 025 was an evolution of the previous year's 024, with Ford V8 engines instead of Yamaha V10s in the interests of reliability.
 However, this came at the expense of power against the V10 cars.

 As ever, the team used a fair degree of technical innovation.
 The 025 eschewed a double support front wing for a single plane unit aimed at cleaning up airflow under the car.
 On high-downforce circuits (such as Monaco), two additional wings were installed on either side of the cockpit.
 To distinguish between the drivers, Verstappen's were painted yellow and Salo's dark orange.
 These "X-wings" would be banned during 1998 after safety concerns in the pitlane, by which point other teams had begun using them.